DeclanChidlow/vale.rocks/src/posts/the-implementation-of-this-site.md

 ### Scroll Indication

-When perusing the content of an article, a scroll progress bar appears, with markers of heading locations for ease of navigation.
+When perusing the content of an article, a scroll progress bar appears with markers of heading locations for ease of navigation.
 This implementation is inspired by the one on [LessWrong](https://lesswrong.com).
 It has two possible appearances that swap out based on breakpoints for a responsive experience best tailored to the user.

 On viewports with sufficient horizontal space, the indicator is displayed vertically and has a thumb that represents the height of the user's viewport.
 When the vertical indicator is hovered, a percentage value representing progress and heading labels are displayed like a table of contents.
 Clicking a heading label allows jumping to it.